-A decade ago, Fierle was appointed to be Woodhull's mother's guardian.
+A decade ago, Fierle was appointed to be a guardian for Woodhull's mother.

 “I never saw my mother ever again.
-The next time I saw her was when she was dead because they even had an order of protection where I wasn't allowed to see me mother,” Woodhull said.
+The next time I saw her was when she was dead because they even had an order of protection where I wasn't allowed to see me mother,” said Woodhull.

-According to a recent investigative report, Fierle has been appointed to care for 450 wards in 13 Florida counties.
+According to a recent investigative report, Fierle has been appointed to care for 450 people in 13 Florida counties.

-The I-Team learned she resigned Thursday from 40 cases in Hillsbourgh, Pinellas and Seminole counties.
+The I-Team learned Fierle resigned Thursday from 40 cases in Hillsbourgh, Pinellas and Seminole counties.

 Woodhull sued Fierle and her attorneys in federal court, alleging Fierle neglected her mother and financially exploited her.

 “They had her with no water.
-They put a feeding tube in her stomach which she didn't need,” Woodhull said.
+They put a feeding tube in her stomach, which she didn't need,” said Woodhull.

-She spent four years investigating Fierle after her mother’s death and reported her concerns to the Orange County Sheriff’s Office, Florida Attorney General Pam Bondi, the FBI, U.S. Attorney General Lorretta Lynch, Governor Rick Scott and other officials.
+Woodhull said she spent four years investigating Fierle after her mother’s death and reported her concerns to the Orange County Sheriff’s Office, then Florida Attorney General Pam Bondi, the FBI, U.S. Attorney General Lorretta Lynch, Gov. Rick Scott and other officials.

-Woodhull says it’s a shame that someone had to die for officials to hold Fierle accountable.
+Woodhull said she thinks it’s a shame someone had to die for officials to hold Fierle accountable.

 Rebecca Fierle has twice received letters of concern from the Florida Office of Public and Professional Guardians.

 “Upon receiving these troubling complaints against Ms. Fierle, we immediately forwarded it for investigation.
-We are continuing to do everything possible under the laws to hold Ms. Fierle accountable for her actions,” Prudom said.
+We are continuing to do everything possible under the laws to hold Ms. Fierle accountable for her actions,” said Prudom.